Have you been diagnosed with a brain tumour? Order your free information pack.

 How long can I live with a glioblastoma?

-Nobody can be absolutely certain about what will happen to you following a diagnosis of a brain tumour.
+Nobody can be sure about what will happen to you if you’e diagnosed with a glioblastoma brain tumour.

 Your healthcare team may give you a prognosis, which is an estimate based on your tumour type and current situation.
 But, they won’t be able to know things specific to you, like how well you might respond to treatment.

-Click the button below to learn more about glioblastoma prognosis.
+Click the button below to learn more about prognosis.

 Glioblastoma prognosis